 - SUFE is more common in obese adolescents (particularly boys) and may present following an acute, minor injury. - Pain may be poorly localised.
-Pathology in the hip can present as referred pain to the knee; hence a full assessment of the joints on either side of the affected joint should be undertaken. - There may be an associated limp with out-toeing of the affected limb. - Diagnosis is confirmed on x-ray, which may require a "frog lateral" view for confirmation.
+Pathology - in the hip can present as referred pain to the knee; hence a full assessment of the - joints on either side of the affected joint should be undertaken. - There may be an associated limp with out-toeing of the affected limb. - Diagnosis is confirmed on x-ray, which may require a "frog lateral" view for confirmation. - In the New Zealand environment, it would be exceedingly rare for there to be a claim of negligence made against the doctors, but they may have been - vulnerable to a complaint to the HDC.